College football national championships in NCAA Division I FBS: Bowl Alliance (1995–1997)

 In 1995 the Bowl Alliance replaced the Bowl Coalition.
-Going further than the Coalition, the Alliance guaranteed a postseason matchup of the No. 1 and No. 2 ranked teams of its same five conference champions plus Notre Dame.
+Going further than the Coalition, the Alliance guaranteed a postseason matchup of the top two teams within its same five conference champions plus Notre Dame.
 Beginning in 1996, the Big 12 champion joined the Alliance in place of the champions of the disbanded Big Eight and Southwest conferences.

 Unlike the Coalition, the Alliance eliminated traditional conference tie-ins to its associated bowls.
 The Bowl Alliance national championship game would be rotated amongst the Fiesta Bowl, Sugar Bowl, and Orange Bowl, with the Cotton Bowl dropped from the slate.
 The Bowl Alliance also awarded its own trophy to the winner of its national championship game.

-The Rose Bowl remained independent of the Alliance, leaving open the possibility of a national title going to the Big Ten or Pac-10 Rose Bowl champion rather than the Alliance's champion.
+The Rose Bowl remained independent of the Alliance, leaving open the possibility of a national title going to the Big Ten or Pac-10 Rose Bowl champion rather than one of the two top teams in the Alliance.
 This occurred in 1997, when No. 1 Michigan won the Rose Bowl and retained their top ranking in the AP Poll.
-The Bowl Alliance National Championship Game winner Nebraska split the championship when they passed Michigan in the final Coaches Poll (a result denied by the Coaches Poll to Penn State three years earlier in the same situation).
+Lacking the nation's No. 1 team, the Orange Bowl was branded as the "Alliance National Championship".
+Winner Nebraska split the polls when they passed AP champion Michigan in the final Coaches Poll (a result denied by the Coaches Poll to Penn State three years earlier in the same situation).